databendlabs/databend-docs/docs/sql-reference/14-sql-commands/00-ddl/stream/create-stream.md

     [AT (STREAM => <stream_name>)]
     [COMMENT = '<comment>']
 ```

-- Change tracking must be enabled for a table before creating a stream for it.
-For more information, see [Enabling Change Tracking](index.md#enabling-change-tracking).

 - The CREATE STREAM command allows for different database names between the stream and the associated table.
 In Databend, a stream is treated as an object belonging to a specific database, similar to a table or a view.
 If a database is not explicitly specified, the current database is assumed as the default context for the stream.